JamesHutchison/megamock/GUIDANCE.md

 ```

 # Advanced Use Cases

-You can mock a context manager.
+## Context Managers
 This is typically done through `MegaPatch.it` rather than passing around context managers as args.
 The preferred way of altering the context manager behavior is through the `set_context_manager...` `MegaPatch` methods.

 Setting a return value: